microsoft/SWE-bench-Live/Development.md

 Dependencies: python, git, docker

+The docker dependency means running on containerized cluster pods is **NOT** feasible.
+Usually running one instances takes 4 GPUs with 16GB RAM, and the large repos like ClickHouse takes even 10 CPUs and 64GB RAM...
+The disk I/O rate is also critical for docker commit operations, so SSD (>= 1TB) disk is always preferred.
+In a word, **the performance of your machine directly determines the success rate of task creation**.

 ```shell
 docker ps # make sure docker is running and you have privilage
 git clone --recursive https://github.com/microsoft/SWE-bench-Live
 pip install -e .
 pip install -e launch/.
 ```
-To set up RepoLaunch on Windows there are some special tips at [Development-Windows.md](https://github.com/microsoft/RepoLaunch/blob/main/docs/Development-Windows.md)
+To set up RepoLaunch on Windows container there are some special tips at [Development-Windows.md](https://github.com/microsoft/RepoLaunch/blob/main/docs/Development-Windows.md)

 ## Repositories Crawling